 Step 1: Isolate the ransomware infection

-Ransomware attacks aren’t only a threat for the infected computer, as many strains are designed to spread through adjacent IT systems and lock down any files they can access.
+Ransomware attacks aren’t only a threat for the infected computer, as many strains spread through adjacent IT systems and lockdown any files they can access.
 These more aggressive variants can also travel across wireless networks, making robust detection software crucial to your response and recovery efforts.
 If your IT team identifies a potential ransomware infection, their first course of action should be to disconnect the computer or device from the network by unplugging Ethernet cables and disabling Wi-Fi permissions.
 A quick response can prevent the malware from infiltrating your control center and critical data stores, leading to a much simpler recovery process.

-Step 2: Identify the malware strain
+Step 2: Identify the ransomware

 Step 3: Contact the authorities

 The FBI urges all organizations that suffer a ransomware attack to immediately contact their local authorities, allowing government agencies to keep track of known and emergent threats.
 Ransomware reporting can also lead to a greater understanding of cyber criminal behavior and may contribute to ongoing investigations.
 What’s more, law enforcement professionals may be able to offer straightforward solutions for successful ransomware removal and file recovery.

 There are typically four courses of action following a ransomware attack: Pay the ransom, attempt to remove the malware yourself, call in a data recovery company, or wipe the infected systems and reinstall.
 Each of these options has its benefits and limitations, though most IT experts caution against paying the restoration fee as there is no guarantee you’ll get your data back.
 Since information loss is considered the most expensive component of cyber attacks, according to Accenture, it’s important to select a recovery plan that reduces the chances of large-scale data loss.
 Planning will include creating a reliable backup policy.
 The recovery process will consist of a recent restore point when your files are encrypted by ransomware.